berdancanyet/zombie_swarm2.4_forcs2d/README.md

-# Zombies Swarm 2.4 for CS2D
+# Zombie Swarm 2.4 for CS2D
 Zombie Swarm 2.4 LUA Modification for CS2D
 It also contains full pack of GFX & SFX